Quiz-Club-IITK/Genre-Bootcamps/Mythology/Mythology.md

-# Hindu Mythology: Week 1 Study Guide
+# Week 1 Guide - hindu mythology
 ## 1. Samudra Manthan
 - Complete chronology of the Samudra Manthan
 - Role of the Devas and Asuras